Griffith Park Observatory is one of L.A’s greatest cultural attractions and best of all it’s admission free!

 There are many ways of getting to Griffith Observatory!
 The easiest and fastest way would be to drive, but as of March 21 you will have to pay $4 an hour to park.
 I’d recommend to use the DASH Observatory Bus.
 You can also hike, bike, Uber, Lyft or park elsewhere in the park and take a walk from there.
 Be aware that roads leading up to the Observatory get very congested at busy times, so I would suggest leaving early if you do plan on driving and finding a space.

-- Uber Get $5 (£3) credit for your first ride here.
+- Uber Get it here.

 - Get here early.